pohlai88/aibos_v6_vanilla/README.md

 ## 🚀 Mission

-AIBOS centralizes all core business operations—across every company, region, and industry in our group—into one intuitive, minimal, and secure platform.
+AIBOS centralizes all core business operations—across every company, region, and industry in our group—into one secure internal portal.

 - **Clarity & Minimalism:** Inspired by Apple's philosophy—users always know where they are, what to do, and what's next.
-- **Custom-fit & Scalable:** Built for our unique needs; extensible for future external SaaS.
+- **Custom-fit & Scalable:** Built for our unique internal needs; extensible for future requirements.
 - **Universal Collaboration:** Every engineer, in every department and company, shares the same standards and vision.
+- **Internal Access Only:** Secure portal for authorized personnel with proper authentication.

 ## 🧑‍💻 Core Tech Stack